zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-hosting-service-advanced.md

 Deploying an extension with hosting requires extension developers to upload the zip file that was generated during the build to a  storage account that is read-only to the public.

 Since EV2 does not provide an API to upload the zip file, setting up the deployment infrastructure can become an unmanageable task.
-The deployment process is simplified  by leveraging a KeyVault and the EV2 extension that was developed by the Ibiza team.
+The deployment process is simplified  by leveraging the EV2 extension that was developed by the Ibiza team.
 The EV2 extension allows the upload of the zip file to a storage account in a way that is compliant.

 ### Configuring ContentUnbundler for Ev2-based deployments